11 Snakes Which Are Easy To Step On

 Source: public domain

-A harmless, common snake of southern Africa.
-Territories include South Africa, Zimbabwe, Botswana and Swaziland.
-Brown house snakes are one of the luckiest snakes around.
-They’re naturally flexible with a diet include black-necked agamas, house sparrows and South African hedgehogs alike.
-When humans converted the untouched African wild into a mosaic of villages, farmland and tree clumps, the brown house snake adapted well, while other snakes disappeared.
-It’s common in gardens, streets and courtyards, particularly under piles of rubbish.
+It’s the same story with their habitats, as when humans converted the untouched African wilderness into a mosaic of villages, farmland and tree clumps, the cape house snake adapted well, while other snakes disappeared.
+This species is common in gardens, streets and courtyards, particularly under piles of rubbish, perhaps right outside your front door.

 But all this comes with a downside – a tendency to get stepped on.
-Brown house snakes lurk so close to dwellings that people don’t notice them and squash them under a heavy boot.
+Cape house snakes lurk so close to dwellings that people don’t notice them, and squash them under a heavy boot.
 They’re not the easiest snake to notice, with dull brown tones and no patterns, which are great for staying hidden, but not great for avoiding a footprint on their back.

-Brown house snakes are relatively slow, unable to flee rapidly like the neighbouring rhombic staapsteker.
-Fortunately, there are no consequences to stepping on one, other than crushing guilt which haunts you forever (maybe their ghost will haunt you too).
-Brown house snakes are completely harmless, with no venom, or especially sharp fangs.
+Cape house snakes are relatively slow, and unable to flee rapidly like the neighbouring cape cobra.
+Fortunately, there are no consequences to stepping on one, other than crushing guilt which haunts you forever (perhaps their ghost will haunt you too).
+Cape house snakes are completely harmless, with no venom, or especially sharp fangs.

 7 Central American lyre snake